-Today, Saudi Arabia’s education system includes 25 public and 27 private universities, with more planned; some 30,000 schools; and a large number of colleges and other institutions.
+Today, Saudi Arabia’s education system includes over fifty public and private universities, with more planned; some 30,000 schools; and a large number of colleges and other institutions.
 The system is open to all citizens, and provides students with free education, books and health services.

 While the study of Islam remains at its core, the modern Saudi educational system also provides quality instruction in diverse fields of arts and sciences.
 This diversity helps the Kingdom prepare its citizens for life and work in a global economy.

 In the centuries after the birth of Islam (632 AD), Muslim states established schools, universities and libraries that were unique in the world.
 At a time when Europe was mired in the Dark Ages, the Islamic world became a center for learning, making major contributions in the areas of astronomy, physics, art, philosophy, and medicine – a period known as the “Golden Age.”

 Methods pioneered by Muslim scholars and scientists during the Golden Age became the foundation of modern sciences, and were taught in European universities up to the 18th century.

 Formal primary education began in Saudi Arabia in the 1930s.
 By 1945, King Abdulaziz bin Abdelrahman Al-Saud, the country’s founder, had begun an extensive program to establish schools in the Kingdom.
 Six years later, in 1951, the country had 226 schools with 29,887 students.